opengeos/leafmap/examples/README.md

 ## YouTube Channel

-I have created a [YouTube Channel](https://youtube.com/@giswqs) for sharing geospaital tutorials.
+I have created a [YouTube Channel](https://youtube.com/@giswqs) for sharing geospatial tutorials.
 You can subscribe to my channel for regular updates.
 If there is any specific tutorial you would like to see, please submit a feature request [here](https://github.com/giswqs/leafmap/issues).

 [![Earth Engine Tutorials on YouTube](https://wetlands.io/file/images/youtube.png)](https://youtube.com/@giswqs)